neek78/pycmake/README.rst

 Type Conversion
 ---------------

 pycmake will attempt to automatically convert types between CMake and Python.
-This is hindered by CMake's very basic and context-dependant type-system.
+This is hindered by CMake's very basic and context-dependant type system.
 This is subject to change as it might be more trouble than it's worth.

 Generally, strings, paths, bools, ints, floats and sequences (lists/sets/dict_keys/dict_values) should automatically convert between environments where possible.
 Cached values have a little more type info, so can convert slightly better.
 More complex behaviours are not clearly defined right now (eg passing None or nested lists or dictionaries).
 Also things like CMake's "magic" (really, afterthought implementation) strings such as "NOTFOUND" and its "internally on" state are not properly handled at present.